12 April 2016

 Dysfunction of the female reproductive organs is apparent in around 40% of infertile couples.
-Here at Complete Fertility Centre we offer patients a Hycosy screening test to look at a patient’s uterine cavity and fallopian tubes.
-If either are damaged then it may be difficult to get pregnant.
+Here at Complete Fertility Centre, we offer patients a Hycosy screening test to look at a patient’s uterine cavity and fallopian tubes.
+If either is damaged then it may be difficult to get pregnant.

 Hysterosalpingo-contrast-sonography (usually shortened to HyCoSy) is a safe and reliable outpatient ultrasound procedure.